Unprecedented Oil Prices Seen Through the Lens of a God Whose Providence is His Precedent

 Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.
 Hebrews 4:14-16

 As I was praying for you yesterday, particularly for those whose vocation is in oil and gas, as well as for the rest of us who will be affected by the ripple effects of how this will impact our local economy, I sensed the Holy Spirit calling me to face my fears about the reality of unprecedented oil prices by fixing my eyes on an even greater reality.
 We serve a God whose providence is His precedent even when our circumstances appear so uncertain.
-Unprecedented oil prices may be uncharted territory for us, but we follow a Great Shepherd who will have forever and always walked the path of sorrow and suffering before us, will guide us as we walk on that path and reminds us that He is the maker of the path!
+Unprecedented oil prices may be uncharted territory for us, but we follow a Great Shepherd who has walked the path of sorrow and suffering before us, and who will forever and always guide us as we walk on that path and reminds us that He is the maker of the path!
 Psalm 23:3b-4 says, “...He leads me in paths of righteousness for his name's sake.
 Even though I walk through the valley of the shadow of death, I will fear no evil, for you are with me; your rod and your staff, they comfort me.”
 Sometimes the paths of righteousness Christ is taking us through includes paths through the valley of the shadow of death.
 But let not your hearts be troubled…we will not fear because Christ is with us!

 What does God’s providence mean to us?
 The Heidelberg Catechism, Day 10 provides us with a rich blessing here!
 Question 27: What do you understand by the providence of God?
 Answer: God's providence is his almighty and ever present power, whereby, as with his hand, he still upholds heaven and earth and all creatures, and so governs them that leaf and blade, rain and drought, fruitful and barren years, food and drink, health and sickness, riches and poverty, indeed, all things, come to us not by chance but by his fatherly hand.
 Question 28: What does it benefit us to know that God has created all things and still upholds them by his providence?
 Answer: We can be patient in adversity, thankful in prosperity, and with a view to the future we can have a firm confidence in our faithful God and Father that no creature shall separate us from his love; for all creatures are so completely in his hand that without his will they cannot so much as move.